 Counterfeits – Counterfeiting is a term that is most commonly used in connection with trademark law.
 As indicated above, all counterfeits are infringements, but not all infringements are counterfeits.
 This is because the requirements that must be met for something to be deemed a counterfeit are higher than those required for a good that infringes a party’s trademark.

 A counterfeit is a good that is produced by a party (other than the trademark holder) that knowingly and deliberately uses another's trademark without the authorization to do so.
 This is almost always paired with the company's intent to deceive the consumer by presenting itself as the trademark holder by way of the fake logo, fake tag, etc.

 A counterfeit refers to a trademark made to look identical to or substantially indistinguishable from the actual mark (which is federally registered, of course), and is one intended to cause consumer confusion about the source of the counterfeit goods or services.
 Further distinguishing a counterfeit from an infringement is the fact that in order to be a counterfeit, the trademark must be used in the same classes of goods that the authentic trademark owner's registration extends to.

 We most commonly see this in the form of Canal Street-type fake bags, such as a bag that bears the trademarked “Gucci” print, and oftentimes, has a tag that reads “Gucci.”
 Not only is the bag meant to look exactly like an authentic Gucci one, the inclusion of the “Gucci” tag demonstrates the company's intent to deceive the consumer by presenting itself as Gucci.

-Design piracy – This is a synonym for knockoffs, as it refers to the practice of copying that is perfectly legal, as it does not amount to trademark or copyright infringement.
+Design piracy – This is a synonym for knockoffs, as it refers to the practice of copying that is perfectly legal, as it does not amount to trademark, copyright, or design patent infringement.